Frequently asked questions about surfskate

 Turns on the surf skateboard are very similar to the movements on the surfboard.
 Carver axes are specially developed for all those who want to simulate surfing movements.

-Both carver axles work perfectly for surf skating and surf maneuvers can be performed equally well!
+Both carver axles work perfectly for surf skating and surf manoeuvres can be performed equally well!
 Both axle systems fit perfectly with the boards and decks from our range

 With the Carver C7 axle the whole Surfskate movement came into rolling and is the first Surfskate axle system from Carver.
 The turning dynamics is made possible by a double-jointed axle system.